Last updated: May 2026

 Ecommerce fulfillment contributes heavily to packaging waste and last-mile emissions.
 At the same time, consumer expectations are shifting.

 Research from McKinsey & Company shows that over 60% of consumers are willing to pay a premium for sustainably produced products in at least one category.
-That shift represents both pressure and opportunity for DTC brands to differentiate through smarter logistics choices.
+That shift represents both pressure and opportunity for DTC brands to differentiate through smarter logistics choices, and it lines up with broader DTC and Ecommerce trends including green consumers reshaping how brands win repeat purchases.

 These are simple actions that create fast results for both the environment and your margins.